diogowernik/procedimentos/criar-api-rails/2-criar-user.md

 In the folder:

-app/model/user.rb align the paramters and delete for now (so we dont need to confirm email for tests):
+app/model/user.rb align the paramters and for tests comment the confirmable config!
+(so we dont need to confirm email for tests):

     :confirmable,